Detection Engineering Brief - Thursday, May 28, 2026

 Closure criteria:

-• The alert is documented with the validated explanation and any exclusions needed for future tuning.
+• The alert is documented with the confirmed benign explanation or remediation steps.

 Pre-Deployment Checklist by Dependency Type